 - For more information on Running Start, visit the South Seattle Running Start page - click here.

 ACADEMIC PROBATION/ALERT: if a student fails one class or withdraws from a class they may be put on academic probation or alert.
-If the student fails a class or withdraws from a class while on academic probation they maybe dropped from Running Start.
+If the student fails a class or withdraws from a class while on academic probation their school counselor may drop the students from Running Start.
 Being dropped from Running Start may present a scheduling issue (ex. required course may not be offered 2nd semester) and could lead to the student not graduating on time.

 How to Decide: